yinjin0527/GWAS.github.io/README.md

-# GWAS step by step
+# GWAS pipeline to learn PLINK and its function

 ## Install PLINK using conda
 ```